Robert Garcia (New York politician): Early life

-Garcia was born in Bronx, New York, to parents that had migrated from Puerto Rico.
-His father was born in Spain, then immigrated to Puerto Rico, and had worked in the Central Aguirre sugar mill on the island's south coast; his mother was born and raised in Ponce.
-Having been Spanish subjects residing in Puerto Rico in December 1898, the Treaty of Paris that ended the Spanish–American War had made them U.S. nationals, and their continued residency on the Island had made them U.S. citizens pursuant to the Jones Act of 1917, so, when they migrated to New York City from the island in the 1920s, their ship bypassed Ellis Island and docked directly at Brooklyn.
+Garcia was born in The Bronx, New York, to parents who had migrated from Puerto Rico.
+His father was born in Spain, later immigrated to Puerto Rico, and worked at the Central Aguirre sugar mill on the island's southern coast.
+His mother was born and raised in Ponce.

+As Spanish subjects residing in Puerto Rico in December 1898, his parents became U.S. nationals under the Treaty of Paris, which ended the Spanish–American War.
+Their continued residence on the island later made them U.S. citizens under the Jones Act of 1917.
+As a result, when they migrated from Puerto Rico to New York City in the 1920s, their ship bypassed Ellis Island and docked directly in Brooklyn.

 Education and war service

-He attended the New York City public schools and graduated from Haaren High School in Manhattan in 1950.
-He served in the United States Army from 1950 to 1953 during the Korean War as a radio operator with the Third Infantry Division.
-Earned two Bronze Stars during his military service.
-He continued his education from 1953 to 1957 by enrolling in the City College of New York, although he also attended the Community College of New York as well as the RCA Institute.
+Garcia attended New York City public schools and graduated from Haaren High School in Manhattan in 1950.
+He served in the United States Army from 1950 to 1953 during the Korean War, working as a radio operator with the Third Infantry Division.
+He received two Bronze Stars for his military service.

+After leaving the Army, he continued his education between 1953 and 1957 at the City College of New York.
+He also attended the Community College of New York and the RCA Institute.

-After graduation, he worked as a computer engineer with IBM Control Data, from 1957 to 1965.
+After graduation, Garcia worked as a computer engineer with IBM Control Data from 1957 to 1965.